 Objectives

 The goal of my project was to improve the merger code so that the efficiencies computed using just the strip telescope would match those computed using just the pixel telescope.
-This is important to achieve because the collaboration is aiming to remove the pixel telescope, leaving just the strip telescope with its larger coverage area and better hit resolution.
+This is important to achieve because the collaboration is aiming to remove the pixel telescope, leaving just the strip telescope with its larger coverage area and better resolution.
 The pixel telescope is made of the same ROCs as the DUTs, which are both triggered systems.
 The strip telescope is not triggered.
 Given the different nature of the FSSR ROCs, we are having trouble reconstructing events with the strip telescope and associate them with the correct pixel event.
-Although we reached efficiencies above 99%, we still needed to investigate why we had a missing efficiency of approximately 1%.
+Although we reached efficiencies above 99%, we still needed to investigate why we had a different efficiencies of approximately 0.4% between pixel and strip telescopes.

 Methods

-I focused my analysis on four runs (with run numbers 1068 to 1071) our collaboration did at FTBF using both the pixel and strip telescopes.
+I focused my analysis on four runs (with run numbers from 1068 to 1071) our collaboration took at FTBF using both the pixel and strip telescopes.
 The DUTs being tested during those runs included an FMM and an SP (slim pitch) detector, both of which have read-out mechanisms that still need to be better understood.
-Thus I focused on events inefficient for DUT 0, which is a C-10 detector, whose read-out is more standard.
+Thus I focused on events inefficient for DUT 0 whose read-out type is well understood.

 In order to figure out how to improve the computed DUT efficiencies, I first had to analyze the inefficient events.
-I ran the Merger program with some lines of code commented out so that only hit data from the strip planes and DUTs would be used.
+I ran the Merger program so that only hit data from the strip planes and DUTs would be used.
 Then I reconstructed tracks in Monicelli and exported the file to Chewie.
 I changed the Chewie code to print out the trigger number and plane ID number of events inefficient for DUT 0, and wrote those events to a txt file.
 I then wrote code to parse the txt file and print the inefficient events and all the hits associated with them (including BCOs, rows and columns, and trigger numbers), as well as all the events that were +/- 5 BCO from the inefficient events.

 Results

 Analyzing four test beam runs using both pixel and strip telescopes, I noticed that some trigger numbers were out of order with respect to the BCO.
-This pointed to issues with the 8-bit BCO wrapping around.
-Since the BCO that hit data is time-stamped with is only 8-bits long, it resets every 256 clock cycles.
+This pointed to issues with the 8-bit BCO wrapping around, in fact the BCO that hit data is time-stamped with is only 8-bits long and resets every 256 clock cycles.
 If not treated correctly in the code, this can result in hit data being associated with the wrong trigger number.
 As a result, some events will be missing hits on the DUTs and thus will be considered inefficient.

 The old merger code handled this by adding 256 to the Event BCO if the hit BCO was greater than low 8 bits of the Long BCO, and doing the same for the trigger BCO.
 I managed to improve the DUT efficiency computed using only the strip telescope by adapting an algorithm used by collaborator Matthew Jones to calculate the Event BCO.